The National Grid and what it does

 What is the National Grid?

 The National Grid is the system operator of Great Britain’s electricity and gas supply.
 This includes England, Scotland and Wales.
 It is the company that manages the network and distribution of electricity and gas that powers all our homes and businesses.

 How does the National Grid work?

-Within the network, there are many electricity distribution companies called Distribution Network Operators (DNO) which send electricity from the grid to your home.
-Which DNO distributes your electricity depends on where you live in Great Britain.
-Here you can find out who your DNO is.
+Within the network, there are many electricity distribution companies called Distribution Network Operators (DNO) who send electricity from the grid to your home.
+The DNO who distributes your electricity depends on where you live in Great Britain.
+This page from the National Grid website shows you who is your DNO.

 Ensuring this reliability on a nationwide scale now and in the future calls for considerable capital investment.
 In addition to the costs of replacing and renewing ageing assets to keep the National Grid up to date.